spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 ]
 ```

-The `id` key uniquely idenfies your plugin repository, and the URL points to
+The `id` key uniquely identifies your plugin repository.
+The `url` points to
-where your `plugins.json` is stored.
-This URL can be any URI so long as it is
+where your keep your `plugins.json` file.
+This URL can be any URI so long as Spinnaker can reach it.

-accessible from your Spinnaker cluster.
+The `releaseBundle` command that generates the plugin packages also generates required metadata.
+You can find this metadata in the `build/distributions/plugin-info.json` file.
+You must provide the value for the `url` key.
+The value is the location of your plugin zip file.
+You can store the file in any location that Spinnaker can access.

-The format of the `plugins.json` file looks like this:
+Here is an example `plugins.json` file's contents:

 ```json
 [